 There are many forms of prostatitis but the 2 most common are bacterial and non-bacterial prostatitis.
 As it sounds, bacterial prostatitis is caused by bacteria invading the prostate (usually e-coli) and resulting in infection and inflammation.
 Non-bacterial prostatitis (or CPPS – Chronic Pelvic Pain Syndrome) is often caused by stress and other lifestyle factors but the true cause is unknown.
 Both of these forms of prostatitis have significant sexual and urinary symptoms including painful ejaculations and chronic pain in the pelvic region.

 Treatment for bacterial prostatitis is usually in the form of antibiotics however CPPS (not being bacterial) does not respond to antibiotics and often patients need to look to natural therapies for prostate health.
 These natural therapies include acupuncture, pelvic therapy, prostate massage as well as natural supplements.
-In fact, pollen extract has been used successfully in Europe for over 35 years for prostatitis health and more modern research has shown the benefits of quercetin and curcumin (turmeric) in managing prostate health inn men with prostatitis.
-As part of an overall lifestyle approach, prostate supplements can play a significant part in helping patients with prostatitis manage their prostate health, especially through the use of pollen and quercetin supplements.
+In fact, pollen extract has been used successfully in Europe for over 35 years for prostatitis health and more modern research has shown the benefits of quercetin and curcumin (turmeric) in managing prostate health in men with prostatitis.

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 ProstateSupplements.com is affiliated with Prost-P10x.